Paink64/HPC-AI-Resources/hpc-ethical-ai.md

 ✅ Training Complete!
 Your Vision Transformer model has been trained for 5 epochs. 🚀📊🎉

+🎯 Challenge: What if you train longer—or too long?
+Try doubling the number of epochs or increasing the batch size.
+Does your model actually get better… or worse? 🤔📉
+💡 Extra Tip: Edit `range(5)` in the training loop and `batch_size=512` in the DataLoader.

 ---

 ## 🏆 **4.
 Evaluating Model Fairness & Bias Mitigation**